-It is difficult to quantify the impact of Covid-19 at this stage with any certainty, but the financial pressure on the Council will be substantial - even after the Government's emergency Covid-19 funding for local authorities is taken into account.
+It is difficult to quantify the full impact of Covid-19 at this stage with any certainty, but based on the financial pressures being faced at the time of reporting to informal cabinet in July 2020, it was estimated that the impact to the Council could be a pressure of £2.3m, even after the Government's emergency Covid-19 funding for local authorities is taken into account.
 Due to the Council's reliance on commercial income and fees and charges and consequently its exposure to the economic cycle, the Council has sought in recent years to build up the general fund balance to ensure the Council is financially resilient in a recession.
-The Council is therefore in a position to draw upon its general fund reserve balances in 2020/21 to balance its budget.
+The Council is therefore able to draw upon its general fund reserve balances of £19.4m in 2020/21 to balance its budget.